• Home

 • Kennisbank

-Innovatieve Robotica in Hotels: Een artikel van Douglas Rice
+Innovatieve Robotica voor Hotels: Artikel van Douglas Rice

-In een artikel van Douglas Rice wordt de impact van #robotica in de hotelbranche belicht.
+In een artikel van Douglas Rice wordt de impact van robotica in de hotelbranche besproken.
 “Naast de financiële voordelen transformeren robots het raamonderhoud van een gevaarlijke taak in een klus met minimale risico’s.
-Hierdoor kunnen hotels veel vaker de ramen reinigen en besparen ze tegelijkertijd op kosten.”
+Hierdoor kunnen hotels vaker ramen reinigen en tegelijkertijd besparen op kosten.”

 Lees het volledige artikel hier.

-Onze technologie biedt vooral voordelen voor hotels: elke dag zijn de ramen brandschoon, wat resulteert in een significante kwaliteitsverbetering voor hotelgasten.
-Bovendien biedt het gebruik van onze robots maximale privacy, aangezien gasten niet door de ramen kunnen worden bekeken.
+Onze gevelonderhoudsinstallaties en glazenwasrobots bieden unieke voordelen voor hotels.
+Dagelijks brandschone ramen zorgen voor een significante kwaliteitsverbetering voor hotelgasten.
+Daarnaast biedt het gebruik van onze robots maximale privacy, omdat gasten niet door de ramen kunnen worden bekeken.

-Hieronder het gedeelte uit artikel dat over glazenwasrobots gaat:
+Hieronder vindt u het gedeelte uit het artikel dat specifiek over glazenwasrobots gaat:

-The units require much less roof space than BMUs, typically with three pivoting fixtures on each side that hold control cables and power/water feed lines.
-The units are attached by four cables on opposite sides at the top and bottom; they are computer-controlled to climb the building while a rolling brush cleans the windows and other façade elements.
-Custom modifications enable the unit to deal with most vertical and horizontal elements of a façade that might prevent a straight run.
+The robots require significantly less roof space compared to traditional BMUs.
+Typically, three pivoting fixtures on each side hold control cables and power/water feed lines.
+The robots are attached by four cables at opposite sides of the building’s top and bottom.
+These cables are computer-controlled, allowing the robot to climb the façade while a rolling brush cleans windows and other façade elements.
+Custom modifications enable the system to handle complex vertical and horizontal façade features, ensuring thorough cleaning even on intricate surfaces.

 A two-person crew manages each cleaning cycle by attaching the cables at the top and bottom and to the robot on the ground.
 After one side of the building has been cleaned, they disconnect it and move it to the next side.
 The typical robot unit weighs around 50 pounds (24 kilograms), although this can vary with customizations.